actiniumio/allspark/docs/pages/operation.md

 ## Requirements

 ### On the allspark machine
-- Docker ( tested with version 18.04 )
 - Have the same installation of your backup to be able to restore your release

 !!! warning